Help! I'm Brand-New to This and Don't Know Where to Start!

 So, you’ve decided to rent out a property in Berkeley, and now your head is spinning.
 Whether you're renting for the first time or just dipping your toe into the city's rental market, you’re not alone.
 Berkeley has some of the most complex rental laws in California, but don’t panic.
 We’re here to help.

-This guide will walk you through the essentials, from property classification to compliance and best practices.
+This guide will walk you through the essentials, from property classification and business licensing to compliance and best practices.

 Your responsibilities depend on how your property is classified under the Rent Stabilization Ordinance (RSO).
 The three main categories are: